jasminsc16/Propofol-Dosage-Analysis-IU-Health-Ball-Memorial-Hospital/README.md

-•	**Most patients were on propofol for less than 10,000 minutes (which is roughly less than a week) with a few higher outliers.**
+•	**Most patients were on propofol for less than 10,000 minutes (which is roughly less than a week) with a few higher outliers.** The median duration was 977 minutes (approximately a little over half of a day), with 40 patients receiving propofol for <7 days.
+However, 2 patients were close to or exceeded 14 days (20,160 minutes), with the longest duration being 29,125 minutes (approximately 20 days).
+Shorter propofol durations align with ICU best practices for early sedation cessation and liberation from mechanical ventilation.
+Extended propofol use beyond 7 days raises concerns about propofol infusion syndrome risk, delayed awakening, and potential ICU-acquired weakness.
+The outliers warrant investigation.
+Were these patients with complex medical conditions, difficult-to-wean ventilatory requirements, or cases where alternative sedation strategies should have been considered?
+Understanding these prolonged cases could inform protocol development for sedation rotation or alternative agent selection.